-moneyscience: Abnormal Returns:-Friday links: an uphill run http:/
+moneyscience: Abnormal Returns:-Sunday links: lessons learned http:/

 moneyscience: Economist's View:- Links for 2011-11-13 http:/

 moneyscience: Naked Capitalism: -Links 11/13/11 http:/

 moneyscience: Simoleon Sense:- Weekly Roundup 153: A Curated Linkfest For The Smartest People On The Web! http:/

 the securities and exchange board of india, securities and exchange board of india, bombay stock exchange, risk management systems, asia, india, economy of india, government of india, mahurat trading, sebi act, official

 Our biggest stories of the week are ...read more...